Xuanyu-Lyu/StatRev_IndirectGene/README.md

 - Pros for R: We have a lot of codes available.
 It is easier for me and tong to implement any changes.
 - Cons for R: Slower.
 Matt's Opinion: Use Richard's package if he's available to implement simulations on other indirect genetic effects that have not been covered yet.

+### Analysis plan
+1. Two different conditions: Both phenotypic AM.
+One with only phenotypic vertical transmission and one with both phenotypic and F transmission